tornikegomareli/pipecraft.me/essays/cost-of-thinking/index.md

+---
+title: Cost of Thinking
+date: '2025-11-16'
+spoiler: Why most programmers avoid thinking and how this shapes software culture.
+---

 One of the most surprising things about programmers is how little thinking most of them actually do.
-It’s not that they’re incapable of it.
+It's not that they're incapable of it.
 They *can* think.
-They just don’t want to.
+They just don't want to.
 And the more time I spend around engineers, the more obvious this becomes.

 If you want to understand software, you have to understand this phenomenon first.